oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

   ![](images/PDB_provisioning-flow-main.jpg " ")

-3. In the Provision Pluggable Database Console, in the Container Database section, click on the magnifier to select the CDB (**CDB186**) within which you want to create new PDBs.
+3. In the Provision Pluggable Database Console, in the Container Database section, click on the magnifier to select the CDB (**CDB186**) within which you want to clone new PDBs.
   ![](images/Select-CDB-main-flow-helper.jpg " ")
   ![](images/Select-CDB-main-flow.jpg " ")